-This three-week long exhibition celebrated the work of London artist Peter Kennard.
-The exhibition represented Kennard's practice of forty years through photomontages, paintings, and new digital images made with Tarek Salhany.
-These works were drawn primarily from Kennard's new book (assisted by Salhany), titled @earth, a 192-page photo-essay (Tate Publishing, £9.99), which was available from the day of the opening.
+This three-week long exhibition celebrates the work of London artist Peter Kennard.
+The exhibition will represent Kennard's practice of forty years through photomontages, paintings, and new digital images made with Tarek Salhany.
+These works are drawn primarily from Kennard's new book (assisted by Salhany), titled @earth, a 192-page photo-essay (Tate Publishing, £9.99), which will be available from the day of the opening.
 The book uses images alone to argue that the attempt by a few to dominate the majority and exploit global resources has led to wars and crises of the economy and the environment.

 Since the seventies Kennard has been committed to effecting political change by distributing photomontages through the mass media, with remarkable success, notably in the Campaign for Nuclear Disarmament.
 More recently he has used other media, including painting and installation, to address social injustice generally and globally.